Skip to main content

 - text: "rasa_weather"

-Bot setup should be similar to this example
+The bot setup should be similar to this example.

-Don't forget to set your bot as default department bot.
+Don't forget to set your bot as the default department bot.